Science fiction used to look like the Vasquez rocks

-Well, I survived yet another trip to Amsterdam and have since been working a lot.
-Mostly for the Syfy channel.
+I’ve been working a lot for the Syfy channel recently, enjoying a ton of science fiction.
 The combination of brain-battering in both places fused together to make me wonder about something that would not bother most.
-At least I hope not or humanity really needs to focus.
+At least I hope not, or humanity really needs to focus.

 What I noticed was that alien planets in the fictional future of my childhood look different from alien planets in the fictional future of today.